qiqi-lu/napari-fluoresfm/README.md

 ![interface](src/napari_fluoresfm/images/interface.png)
 **Figure 1: The interface of the plugin.** **a** The label page uased for prediction of restored images. **b** The page for data preprocessing, including data patching and text embedding modules. **c** The page for model training.

+**Each page can be run independetly.
+You only need to input the data and model information as described below from top to bottom, and click `run` button to start.
+To train or fine-tune the mdoel, you need to preprocess the data firstly using the `Preprocess` page.
+The training and fine-tuning can both be done in `Train` page.**

 ### Predict
 This label page is used for prediction of restored images.
 You can select the pretrained model and the input image to predict the restored image.
 #### PATH box